HeadGAN: One-shot Neural Head Synthesis and Editing: Experiments

 \subsection{Ablation Study}

-We conducted an ablation study, in order to assess 1) the role of the dense flow network $F$, 2) the importance of 3D face conditioning over facial landmarks, 3) the contribution of audio modality in synthesis.
-As can be seen in Table \ref{tab:1}, the full model outperforms all \textit{HeadGAN} variations.
-In terms of scores, we observe that flow network $F$ is the most essential component of our system.
-Moreover, AED metric suggests that conditioning on landmarks instead of the 3D face representation leads to inferior performance in expression transfer.
-This supports our claim that Zakharov \etal \cite{Zakharov20} might perform better in this task, due to VoxCeleb2.
-In addition, the use of a 3D face instead of facial landmarks solves the identity preservation problem, as seen in Fig. \ref{fig:fig5b}.
-Lastly, even though the significance of audio input is visible in the metrics, it might be better understood visually, in Fig. \ref{fig:fig5c}, as its effect is more noticeable around the mouth.
+We conducted an ablation study in order to assess 1) the significance of the dense flow network $F$, 2) the advantage of the 3D face representation compared to sketches of 2D landmarks, that is the input used by \cite{fsvid2vid} and \cite{bilayer}, 3) the contribution of audio modality.
+In order to evaluate the importance of $F$, we removed its decoding layers.
+We kept its encoder, which extracts appearance feature maps from the reference image.
+Then, instead of warping these features maps and reference image, we passed them directly to the SPADE layers of the rendering network $R$.
+In addition, we implemented a \textit{HeadGAN} variation with landmarks, by conditioning synthesis on sketch images, drawn by connecting 2D landmarks with edges \cite{fsvid2vid}.
+As can be seen in Table \ref{table:ablation_table}, the full model outperforms all variations.
+In terms of scores, we observe that flow network $F$ is an essential component of our system.
+The use of a 3D face representation (instead of landmarks) alleviates the identity preservation problem and can be better understood visually, in Fig. \ref{fig:fig5b}.

 \textbf{Lipreading experiment.} We further evaluate the contribution of audio input to our system quantitatively, by employing an external lipreading network to classify synthetic videos.
-To that end, we chose 25 word classes of BBC dataset \cite{Chung16} and trained a lipreading classifier network \cite{Stafylakis} on the default training split.
-After that, we reconstructed the test split of BBC dataset, by performing self reenactment, using a random frame from the video as reference.
-We generated data with our full \textit{HeadGAN} model, as well as the variation that does not consider audio input.
+To that end, we chose 25 word classes of BBC dataset \cite{Chung16} and trained a lipreading classifier \cite{Stafylakis} on the default training split.
+After that, we reconstructed the test split of BBC dataset, using a random frame from the video as reference.
 We report a lipreading accuracy of $97\%$ on real test samples, $82\%$ on samples generated using the the full model and $73\%$ on synthetic data produced by the variation without considering audio input.
 These results suggest that the audio modality contributes largely on the generation of more plausible lip movements.